PBergstrom90/PasswordmanagerSimulator/README.md

 - **user.h:** Header file for the user class and related functions.
 - **crack.cpp:** Implements password cracking functions using MD5 and SHA256.
 - **crack.h:** Header file for password cracking functions.
+- **test.cpp:** Contains Google Test-based unit tests for validating various functionalities of the program.
 - **Makefile:** Makefile for building the program.
 - **commonpasswordsMD5.txt:** File containing common passwords and their MD5 hashes.
 - **commonpasswordsSHA256.txt:** File containing common passwords and their SHA256 hashes.